Presidency of Barack Obama: First 100 days

-President Obama signs the ARRA into law on February 17, 2009 in Denver, Colorado.
-Vice President Joe Biden stands behind him.

-President Obama addresses a joint session of Congress, with Vice President Joe Biden and House Speaker Nancy Pelosi, February 24, 2009.
+President Obama addresses a joint session of Congress, with Vice President Joe Biden and House Speaker Nancy Pelosi on February 24, 2009.

 Within minutes of Obama's taking office, his chief of staff, Rahm Emanuel, issued an order suspending last-minute regulations and executive orders signed by his predecessor George W. Bush.
 Some of the first actions of Obama's presidency focused on reversing measures taken by the Bush administration following the September 11 attacks.
 In his first week in office, Obama signed Executive Order 13492 suspending all ongoing proceedings of the Guantanamo military commissions and ordering the Guantanamo detention facility to be shut down within the year.
 Another order, Executive Order 13491, banned torture and other coercive techniques, such as waterboarding.
 Obama also issued an executive order placing tighter restrictions on lobbying in the White House, and rescinded the Mexico City Policy, which banned federal grants to international groups that provide abortion services or counseling.

 On January 29, Obama signed a bill for the first time in his presidency; the Lilly Ledbetter Fair Pay Act of 2009 revised the statute of limitations for filing pay discrimination lawsuits.
 On February 3, he signed the Children's Health Insurance Program Reauthorization Act (CHIP), expanding CHIP's health care coverage from 7 million children to 11 million children.
 On March 9, 2009, Obama lifted restrictions on federal funding of embryonic stem cell research.
 Obama stated that, like Bush, he would employ signing statements if he deems a portion of a bill to be unconstitutional, and he subsequently issued several signing statements.
 Obama also signed the Omnibus Public Land Management Act of 2009, which added 2 e6acre of land to the National Wilderness Preservation System, as well as a law raising the cigarette pack tax by 62 cents.

 On February 17, 2009, Obama signed the American Recovery and Reinvestment Act (ARRA) to address the Great Recession.
 The ARRA had been passed, after much debate, by both the House and Senate four days earlier.
 While it was originally intended to be a bipartisan bill, Congressional passage of the bill relied largely on Democratic votes, though three Republican senators voted for it.
 The lack of Republican support for the bill, and the inability of Democrats to win that support, foreshadowed the gridlock and partisanship that continued throughout Obama's presidency.
 The $787 billion bill combined tax breaks with spending on infrastructure projects, extension of welfare benefits, and education.